kriszyp/msgpackr/README.md

 Another way to further leverage the benefits of the cbor-x record structures is to use streams that naturally allow for data to reuse based on previous record structures.
 The stream classes have the record structure extension enabled by default and provide excellent out-of-the-box performance.

 When creating a new `Encoder`, `EncoderStream`, or `DecoderStream` instance, we can enable or disable the record structure extension with the `objectsAsMaps` property.
-When this is `true`, the record structure extension will be disabled, and all objects will revert to being serialized using MessageMap `map`s, and all `map`s will be deserialized to JS `Object`s as properties (like the standalone `encode` and `unencode` functions).
+When this is `true`, the record structure extension will be disabled, and all objects will revert to being serialized using MessageMap `map`s, and all `map`s will be deserialized to JS `Object`s as properties (like the standalone `encode` and `decode` functions).

 ### Shared Record Structures
 Another useful way of using cbor-x, and the record extension, is for storing data in a databases, files, or other storage systems.
 If a number of objects with common data structures are being stored, a shared structure can be used to greatly improve data storage and deserialization efficiency.
 We just need to provide a way to store the generated shared structure so it is available to deserialize stored data in the future: